nhsuk/rancher-elasticsearch-cluster/README.md

 # ElasticSearch on Rancher

-Configuration for deploying the following services to [Rancher]:
+> Rancher configuration for running a Elasticsearch cluster

+## Services deployed:

-- `es-master`, ElasticSearch cluster, running on every host with a `escluster` tag defined.
+- `es-master`, Elasticsearch nodes, part of the Elasticsearch cluster, one runs on every host that has an `escluster=true` tag defined.
 - Justwatch [Exporter], exposing Prometheus metrics on the cluster status.
 - es-client, Rancher cattle DNS service, which points the `es-client` domain name to `es-master`, for backwards compatibility with existing services.